vmagelo/msdocs-django-three-azure-services/README.md

 ### Tip 7

 A big gotcha (that some may hit, I did) with using developer account in local dev is that you could get "SharedTokenCacheCredential: Azure Active Directory error '(invalid_grant) AADSTS500200" error even following instructions in how to use login in with developer account and `DefaultAzureCredential()`.
-After some looking around it seems that there can be problems with SharedTokenCacheCredential in Visual Studio and this is recommended:
+It seems that there can be problems with SharedTokenCacheCredential in Visual Studio and this is the recommended solution:

 ```python
 azure_credential = DefaultAzureCredential(exclude_shared_token_cache_credential=True)